Stormzy Will Appear In The New 'Watch Dogs: Legion' Video Game

-Ubisoft has announced that Stormzy will feature in their upcoming game, Watch Dogs: Legion, with the official video for his track "Rainfall" featuring as part of a playable mission in the new title.
-The mission will see the Croydon-born talent star in a mission called 'Fall On My Enemies'.
+Ubisoft has announced that Stormzy will feature in their upcoming game, Watch Dogs: Legion, with the official video for his track "Rainfall" featuring as part of a playable mission fittingly-titled 'Fall On My Enemies'.

-The game will host the official video for "Rainfall", with the objective of the mission seeing players help the MC to secure a national broadcast of the visuals in the game's dystopian near-future version of London.
+The visuals for "Rainfall", which appears on Stormzy's album Heavy Is The Head, will be used as part of a mission that sees players help the Croydon-born star secure a national broadcast of the music video in a dystopian, near-future version of London.

 Clint Hocking, Ubisoft's creative director, explained that Londoners unanimously voted to get Stormzy involved in the game after his name was brought up "over and over again".
 The company asked for suggestions on an artist who would accurately reflect the themes of the title, which include "speaking up for the oppressed and holding those in power accountable".